Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7950 3GB should in theory be a bit better than the Radeon RX 470 overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 7950 3GB is 14% quicker than the Radeon RX 470 overall, because of its greater bandwidth. (explain)

-Texel RateThe Radeon RX 470 is a lot (approximately 32%) better at anisotropic filtering than the Radeon HD 7950 3GB. (explain)
+Texel RateThe Radeon RX 470 is a lot (about 32%) more effective at AF than the Radeon HD 7950 3GB. (explain)

-Pixel RateThe Radeon RX 470 is a little bit (about 16%) more effective at FSAA than the Radeon HD 7950 3GB, and will be capable of handling higher resolutions better. (explain)
+Pixel RateThe Radeon RX 470 is a small bit (about 16%) better at FSAA than the Radeon HD 7950 3GB, and capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison